One-Punch Man: A Hero Nobody Knows: Development

 One-Punch Man: A Hero Nobody Knows was developed by Spike Chunsoft, and is based on the manga series One-Punch Man.

-The game was announced in June 2019, and was released by Bandai Namco Entertainment in Japan for PlayStation 4 and Xbox One on February 27, 2020, and internationally for PlayStation 4, Xbox One, and Microsoft Windows.
+The game was announced in June 2019, and was released by Bandai Namco Entertainment in Japan for PlayStation 4 and Xbox One on February 27, 2020, and internationally for PlayStation 4, Windows, and Xbox One.

-On July 20, 2021, it's announced by Bandai Namco that all online servers will be closed by 2022.
+On July 20, 2021, it was announced by Bandai Namco that all online servers will be closed by 2022.

 Reception

 The game received mixed reviews from critics, but was nominated for The Game Awards 2020 in the best fighting game category.
 While the story mode was praised, the gameplay and visuals were considered unpolished and too simplistic.
 Reviewers were polarized on the gimmick revolving around Saitama's invincibility, with some praising it for its uniqueness, and others considering it a fatally flawed concept rendering all other characters useless and making multiplayer mode completely unbalanced unless both players picked Saitama.

 The physical PlayStation 4 game was the 18th highest selling physical video game in Japan during its debut week, with an estimated 4,500 copies sold; by its second week on sale, it no longer charted on Famitsu's weekly top 30 sales chart.